-Shifting from traditional fee for service (FFS) payments to person focused payments (in which all or much of a person’s overall care or care for related conditions is encompassed within a single payment) is a particularly promising approach to creating and sustaining delivery systems that value quality, cost effectiveness, and patient engagement.
+Shifting from traditional fee for service (FFS) payments to person focused payments is a particularly promising approach to creating and sustaining delivery systems that value quality, cost effectiveness, and patient engagement.
 Such payments can include accountability for the quality of care at the population level, rather than for the volume of particular services.
 Population-based payments give providers more flexibility to coordinate and manage care for individuals and populations.
 In combination with substantially reduced incentives to increase volume and increased incentives to provide services that are currently undervalued in FFS, there is a consensus that this flexibility will expedite innovations in care delivery, particularly for individuals with chronic, complex, or costly illnesses.

 All alternative payment models (APM) and payment reforms that seek to deliver better care at lower cost share a common pathway for success: providers, payers, and others in the health care system must make fundamental changes in their day-to-day operations that improve quality and reduce the cost of health care.
 Making operational changes will be viable and attractive only if new alternative payment models and payment reforms are broadly adopted by a critical mass of payers.

-Medicare beneficiaries in alternative payment models, such as ACOs, have better control over their health care, and providers have better information about their patients’ medical history and better relationships with their patients’ other providers.
+Medicare beneficiaries in alternative payment models may have control over their health care, and providers may have better information about their patients’ medical history and better relationships with their patients’ other providers.
 Doctors and other clinicians can focus on care coordination to ensure patients, especially those with chronic conditions, get the right care at the right time while avoiding medical errors and duplication.
 Under alternative payment models, providers have an incentive to coordinate care inside and outside the doctor’s office, by helping patients with their medications, communicating about upcoming appointments and expectations, and talking with the other members of the patient’s care team.